 More about: Florence Hop-On Hop-Off Bus

-Renaissance Florence, with a population of 400,000, is not an overly large city, but it is one of the cities with the most tourist attractions in Italy.
+Renaissance Florence, with a population of 400,000, is not an overly large city, but it is one of the cities with the most tourist attractions to see in Italy.
 Taking a tourist bus will make your stay much more comfortable.

-How the Florence tourist bus works
+How the City Sightseeing Florence tourist bus works

 What this ticket includes

-- A 24- or 48-hour pass, valid from the time of first use.
+- A 24- or 48-hour pass, valid from the first use.

 - Unlimited use during that time: hop on and off the bus as many times as you like.